muaviyaijaz123/Console_Based_Object_Oriented_Project/README.md

-# Console-Based Social Network Application
+# Object-Oriented-Based Social Network Application

 ## Description
 This project is a console-based application developed in C++ using Visual Studio.
 The primary goal was to implement various object-oriented programming techniques to create a mini version of Facebook's functionality.